Vincit/multi-user-test-runner/_includes/latest/README.md

 Multi User Test Runner
 ======================

-Custom JUnit test runner for testing Spring webapps with multiple roles and users and their combinations.
+This custom JUnit test runner is for testing Spring web-apps with multiple roles, users and their combinations.
-Library makes it easy to test many authorization scenarios with minimal configuration.
+The library makes it easy to test many authorization scenarios with minimal configuration.

-Originally library was created to test security of Spring service layer methods.
-Library also works with any plain Java classes and has been successfully used with REST assured based API testing.
+Originally the library was created to test the security of Spring service-layer methods.
+The library also works with any plain Java classes and has been successfully used with REST-assured based API testing.

 # Requirements